Friar Tuck: History

 What follows is a story which includes different versions of the legend.
 He was a former monk of Fountains Abbey (or in some cases, St Mary's Abbey in York, which is also the scene of some other Robin Hood tales) who was expelled by his order because of his lack of respect for authority.
 Because of this, and in spite of his taste for good food and wine, he became the chaplain of Robin's band.
 In Howard Pyle's The Merry Adventures of Robin Hood, he was specifically sought out as part of the tale of Alan-a-Dale: Robin has need of a priest who will marry Allan to his sweetheart in defiance of the Bishop of Hereford.

-In many tales, from "Robin Hood and the Curtal Friar" to The Merry Adventures of Robin Hood, his first encounter with Robin results in a battle of wits in which first one and then the other gains the upper hand and forces the other to carry him across a river.
-This ends in the Friar tossing Robin into the river.
+In many tales, from Robin Hood and the Curtal Friar to The Merry Adventures of Robin Hood, his first encounter with Robin results in a battle of wits in which first one and then the other gains the upper hand and forces the other to carry him across a river.
+This ends with the Friar tossing Robin into the river.

 In some tales, he is depicted as a physically fit man and a skilled swordsman and archer with a hot-headed temper.
 However, most commonly, Tuck is depicted as a fat, balding monk with a good sense of humour and a great love of food and ale, often together.
 Sometimes, the latter depiction of Tuck is the comic relief of the tale.

 Two royal writs in 1417 refer to Robert Stafford, a Sussex chaplain who had assumed the alias of Frere Tuk.
 This "Friar Tuck" was still at large in 1429.
 These are the earliest surviving references to a character by that name.

 Portrayals in other media

 Friar Tuck meets the disguised Richard the Lionheart in Sir Walter Scott's Ivanhoe.

-In the 1891 romantic opera Ivanhoe by Sir Arthur Sullivan and Julian Sturgis, Friar Tuck was played by Avon Saxon.

-In the film Robin Hood (1922) he was portrayed by Willard Louis.

-In the film, The Adventures of Robin Hood (1938) the character Friar Tuck was played by actor Eugene Pallette as a fat individual fond of food but also skilled with a sword.
-He was also quick to quarrel with anyone who slighted him, deprived him of his food, or made fun of his girth.
+Friar Tuck has been featured in numerous adaptations across stage, film, television, animation, video games, and literature.
+These portrayals have varied in characterization and style, but commonly emphasize his loyalty, humor, and defiance in the face of authority.
+Notably, there are numerous instances where Tuck is referenced not in relation to Robin Hood.